Sept 2017 | John Marik | sharing-business-ideas.com

 How does one react to a workmate calling you a “robot”?
 To me a robot signifies a lack of emotion and an inability to connect on a personal level – or at least that was my interpretation as opposed to referring to my dance style, walk or the way I speak!
 This statement from my friend first, and colleague second, on reflection means the world to me that “…I have changed…”.
 What was this change and can a person really change?
 Why am I bothering you – a business audience – with these trivial matters of emotions?
 This was a life changing concept for me personally and in my work life.

 Let’s look at the young me that started work; ambitious, competing for attention from superiors, eager to please those said superiors, eager to learn (even though I already knew everything) and a separation of work and play.
 Hang on?
 What was that last point?
 A separation of work and play, what does that mean?
 Well what I did when I was younger is to compartmentalise my work mates, or more so colleagues or associates, for Monday to Friday with my “real” friends being those I hung out with on the weekends.
 At work I didn’t share too much of the “real” me and connections at work were weak at best and very transactional.

 …and here is the kicker…

-I am an extraordinarily sensitive person and can quickly and easily “feel” the energy of another person, the real intentions of another person (meaning whether they are genuine, lying, uneasy, nervous etc. – look out narcissist leaders and corporate psychopaths I’m onto you!), feel the energy of the room with a small or large group of people.
+I am an extraordinarily sensitive person who can quickly and easily “feel” the energy of another person, the real intentions of another person (meaning whether they are genuine, lying, uneasy, nervous etc.) and I can also feel the energy of a room with a small or large group of people.
 I am not an empath, I look for total clues and cues including facial expression, speech tone, body language etc., however in some way I do feel a lot, but that’s just being human.
 Those people who appear aloof, hardened, acting like a Robot, many times are the most sensitive people that have put up a veneer to protect themselves from getting hurt by feeling too much.

 So what changed?